 - Access to Windflix for Netflix Streaming

-Upgrading to a Paid VPN Account
+Upgrading to a paid VPN account

 You have 3 options for a paid VPN account.
 You can choose to pay monthly, or pay annually and save 55% on the monthly plans.
 Monthly plans start at $9, and Yearly plans at $49.

 The third option is to build your own plan where you can pay based on the number of locations you want to access at $1 per location per month.
-Therefore, if you only need a VPN for one country location, then you can choose to pay for that service only.
+Therefore, if you only need a VPN for one country’s location, then you can choose to pay for that service only.
 You can pay what you can afford to start protecting your online browsing history and accessing geo-restricted content.

 If we look at their pricing through the years, it seems they have stayed quite consistent.
 The only difference is that yearly plan pricing has decreased by -45%.

-Accepted Payment Methods for Windscribe
+Accepted payment methods for Windscribe

 Windscribe offers a variety of payment methods to help you subscribe to the paid version of their service.
 These include PayPal, Credit Card, Bitcoin, and Paymentwall.

-Using Windscribe VPN Services
+☑ Using Windscribe VPN servers

 Set it and forget it